 Picking out a Cat Leash

 There are many different leashes on the market.
 Retractable leashes, bungee leashes, braided leashes, nylon leashes… the list goes on.
-A thin, 5 or 6-foot nylon leash is the best kind to start with though.
+A basic 5 or 6 foot leash is the best kind to start with though.
 These leashes are lightweight, which is what you want in a cat leash.
 The length is ideal as well.
 You don’t want something too long, especially when you’re first starting out.
 A shorter length gives you more control and keeps your cat close by.

 Harness Training Your Cat